Spanking: Terminology

-Parents commonly spank their children as a form of corporal punishment in the United States; however, support for this practice appears to be declining amongst U.S. parents.
-Spanking is typically done with one or more slaps on the child's buttocks with a bare hand, although, not uncommonly, various objects are used to spank children, such as a hairbrush or wooden spoon.
-Historically, adults have spanked boys more than girls.
-In the United States, adults commonly spank toddlers the most.
+Effect on children

 The main reasons parents give for spanking their children are to make children more compliant and to promote better behavior, especially to put a stop to their children's apparent aggressive behaviors.
 However, research has shown that spanking (or any other form of corporal punishment) is associated with the opposite effect.
 When adults physically punish children, the children tend to obey parents less with time and develop more aggressive behaviors, including toward other children.
 This increase in aggressive behavior appears to reflect the child's perception that hitting is the way to deal with anger and frustration.

 There are also many adverse physical, mental, and emotional effects correlated with spanking and other forms of corporal punishment, including various physical injuries, increased anxiety, depression, and antisocial behavior.
 Adults who were spanked during their childhood are more likely to abuse their children and spouse.